ScottLogic/Technology-Carbon-Standard/pages/schema/schema-documentation.md

 {% include categoryItem.html item="CatDNetworkDataTransfer" %}

-### 2. Create a tcs-emissions.json File
+### 2. Create a tcs.json File

-Create a **tcs-emissions.json** (**TBC**) file that follows the [Technology Carbon Standard Schema](/schemas/techcarbonstandard_schema/latest.json) and populate the emissions data.
+Create a **tcs.json** (**TBC**) file that follows the [Technology Carbon Standard Schema](/schemas/techcarbonstandard_schema/latest.json) and populate the emissions data.

-You can validate your tcs-emissions.json file against the schema using tools like:
+You can validate your tcs.json file against the schema using tools like:

 - [JSON Schema Validator](https://www.jsonschemavalidator.net/)
-- Command-line tools such as `ajv-cli`
+- Command-line tools such as {% include inlineCode.html code="ajv-cli" %}

-### 3. Publish the tcs-emissions.json File
+### 3. Publish the tcs.json File

-Publish your **tcs-emissions.json** file at the root of your organisation's web domain e.g., **https://example.com/tcs-emissions.json** and ensure it is publically accessible.
+Publish your **tcs.json** file at the root of your organisation's web domain e.g., **https://example.com/tcs.json** and ensure it is publically accessible.

 {% include linkedHeading.html heading="Resources" level=2 %}